pingcap/docs-cn/production-deployment-using-tiup.md

 [TiUP](https://github.com/pingcap/tiup) is a cluster operation and maintenance tool introduced in TiDB 4.0.
 TiUP provides [TiUP cluster](https://github.com/pingcap/tiup/tree/master/components/cluster), a cluster management component written in Golang.
 By using TiUP cluster, you can easily perform daily database operations, including deploying, starting, stopping, destroying, scaling, and upgrading a TiDB cluster, and manage TiDB cluster parameters.

 TiUP supports deploying TiDB, TiFlash, TiDB Binlog, TiCDC, and the monitoring system.
 This document introduces how to deploy TiDB clusters of different topologies.

+> **Note:**
+>
+> Since TiDB v4.0, PingCAP no longer provides support for TiDB Ansible.
+Since TiDB v5.0, PingCAP no longer provides TiDB Ansible documents.
+If you want to read the document that introduces how to deploy a TiDB cluster using TiDB Ansible, see [Deploy TiDB Using TiDB Ansible](https://docs.pingcap.com/tidb/v4.0/online-deployment-using-ansible).

 ## Step 1: Prerequisites and precheck